akileez/toolz/README.md

 [![experimental][stability-image]][stability-url]
 [![ISC license][license-img]][license-url]

 development tools for node, devtoolz.
-A complete rewrite of mout.js for educational purposes.
+A semi-complete rewrite of mout.js, modularization of async and peppering of lodash for educational purposes.

 **Warning!!!** there are bugs.
 This was hand typed.
 Not clean yet.